-: Label everything carefully!
+Label everything carefully!

 Many of the materials you will handle are colorless.
 Once you get them to your lab bench, they are hard to identify.
 Every stock solution you dispense should go into a labeled beaker or flask.
 Every solution you make should be made in a labeled container.
 That way, if your beakers or flasks are moved, or several are put in the same area, you will know exactly what each one is.
-Labels are available on the side benches.
+You can use adhesive labels.
 Alternately, you may use a grease pencil directly on the glass.
 If it will not write on a piece of glassware, dry the area thoroughly and try again.
 The marks can be removed with soap and scrubbing at the end of the lab period.